 - Put the best parts first.
 The top one-third of your resume is a valuable real estate.
 Whether it’s your skills, work history or education, be sure to make it shine like a diamond.

 - Fit your resume on one page.
 A maximum of two pages is acceptable for job seekers with an extensive employment history.
+If you’re not sure how many jobs to include on your resume or which ones to remove, check our guide How Far Back Should a Resume Go?

 With this guide in your pocket and these tips up your sleeve, you are ready to customise your own resume to your profile and the job you’ve been hoping to land.
 Good luck with that!